eboatwright/melon/README.md

 # melon
- A Fantasy Console like Engine for gonutz's prototype framework!
+ A Simple Engine for gonutz's prototype Golang Framework!

 # Installation
 ```